 Responsibilities and Tasks

-- Work with a co-teacher and the Director of Education to plan and write unique weekly lessons for children ages 3.5 – 16 years.
+- Work with a co-teacher and Education staff to plan and write unique lessons for children ages 3.5 – 16 years each week

 - Design and make any needed educational props to go along with your lessons

-- As part of the Discovery Programs you will lead nature hikes, wetland studies, survival skill instruction, live animal programs, bird watching, orienteering, community service projects, games, art projects, insect collecting, and more
+- Lead campers in nature hikes, wetland studies, survival skill instruction, live animal programs, bird watching, orienteering, community service projects, art projects, insect collecting, kayaking excursions, snorkeling exploration, and much more

 - Maintain all educational supplies and equipment by washing and putting away after use